 Use the same font for the same mathematical symbol regardless of where it appears in the manuscript (text, displayed equations, tables, figures, or figure legends).

 Use periods after all abbreviations except for metric measures, compass directions, and time (s, min, h, d, yr; do not abbreviate 'week' or 'month').
 Use hh:mm h or hh:mm:ss h for time of day.
 Do not use a.m. or p.m.
 E.g., 09:30 h, 18:24:44 h.

 Provide the full expansion of all acronyms on first use (even common ones like DNA).

 Format dates like "15 June 1999" throughout the text, figures, and tables.
 If it is necessary to conserve space, abbreviate month names to the first 3 letters of the month name (no period) and the year to the last two digits.

 Do not abbreviate names of states, provinces, or cities.
 Abbreviate names of countries only after defining on first use, e.g., United Kingdom (U.K.), United States of America (U.S.A.)

-The ratio of pages of references to pages of text must be less than 1:4.unpubl.
+The ratio of pages of references to pages of text must be less than 1:4.
 (See the editorial commentary Web page for reasons.)
-For Reviews only, the ratio of references to text may be relaxed at the discretion of the editor.
-Nevertheless, Reviews should limit citations to prior reviews and key papers published since the last review or omitted from prior reviews.
-Exhaustive bibliographies (annotated or not) may be useful and can be submitted to the ASLO Teaching Tools (e-lectures)(e-lectures) web page.
+For submission to L&O: Reviews only, the ratio of references to text may be relaxed at the discretion of the editor but even there authors should limit citations to prior reviews and key papers published since the last review or omitted from prior reviews.

 All references cited in the text must appear in the References, and vice versa.